Free Case Evaluation

 Experienced Plantation Personal Injury Lawyers

-Having represented the injured throughout South Florida for more than two decades, the attorneys at Gordon & Partners understand that recovering compensation for your injuries and losses can be critical for getting back on your feet and putting your life back together after an accident.
+Having represented the injured throughout South Florida since 1993, the attorneys at Gordon & Partners understand that recovering compensation for your injuries and losses can be critical for getting back on your feet and putting your life back together after an accident.

 We will work quickly and diligently to resolve your claim as rapidly as possible, though we are not afraid to take a case to trial to recover fair compensation.
 We are experienced trial attorneys with the knowledge and resources necessary to take on insurance companies and other large corporations to fight for the best interests of our clients.